The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 2.3.
 Outliers#

-Looking at histograms, it is easy to identify the shape of the distribution and the most common quantities, but rare quantities are not always visible.
+Looking at frequency tables, it is easy to identify the shape of the distribution and the most common quantities, but rare quantities are not always visible.
 Before going on, it is a good idea to check for outliers, which are extreme quantities that might be measurement or recording errors, or might be accurate reports of rare events.

-def smallest(hist, n=10):
+def smallest(ftab, n=10):

-return hist[:n]
+return ftab[:n]

 prglngth